MAST30034-AppliedDataScience/project-2-group-buy-now-pay-later-industry-project-18/README.md

 * **scripts**: Contains ETL scripts to download all datasets needed.
 * **notebooks**: Contains Jupyter Notebook files used for preprocessing and exploratory data analysis.
 * **plots**: Contains images and plots produced to help visualize data distributions and model evaluation.
 * **models**: Contains Jupyter Notebook files used to model the ranking system for overall merchant ranking as well as specified ones for several segments.
+Also contains the metadata for the generated random forest and gradient boosted tree ranking system for evaluation purposes.

 # Setup and Requirements
 To run this project, ensure that the necessary Python packages are installed.
 You can install the required packages by running: